chamberlainpi/bigp-globals/README.md

 :rabbit2: Quick Start
 ---------------------

-To get started, install it via `npm install @bigp/bigp-globals`

 Once npm does its funky thing, you can start your app with a simple `app.js` file containing something like this:

 ```javascript